 Welcome to the research guide for parliamentary debate.

-As you prepare for parliamentary debates, you might find the following resources helpful as you develop both a context for your arpguments and terminologies used in debates on current topics.
+As you prepare for parliamentary debates, you might find the following resources helpful as you develop both a context for your arguments and for terminologies used in debates on current topics.

 CQ Researcher - Reports are published weekly on a topic of current interest.
 Reports include an introductory overview; background and chronology on the topic; an assessment of the current situation; tables and maps; pro/con statements from representatives of opposing positions; and bibliographies of key sources.
 Articles range from 1923-present.
 Browse by topic, by date, or search by keyword.
 With the number of years included, it may give you a way to look at how the attitudes and arguments have changed over time.